AASTHASHARMA111/ParkIn/README.md

 Key advantages include reduced vehicle search time, lower carbon emissions, increased city revenue, and enhanced safety by minimizing illegal parking.
 Antineutrino leverages modern technologies like React.js, Python (Flask/FastAPI), MongoDB, Mapbox, Firebase, and Google Cloud, ensuring scalability, security, and efficient data management.

 By combining AI-driven predictive analytics with real-time monitoring, the project offers a technologically advanced, economically viable, and socially impactful solution to urban parking problems.
 Antineutrino exemplifies how smart technologies can make cities more efficient, sustainable, and driver-friendly.

+(PS- To run the frontend provided in this repository, save all these files in the same folder location and run, the website will work.)